andrrrii69/integracja-shopify/README.md

 This project listens to Shopify `orders/create` webhooks and automatically creates invoices in inFakt via their async API.

+It now also handles clients: it will search for an existing client by email or create a new one before issuing the invoice.

 ## Setup

 1. Clone the repo and navigate to the directory.